ni/measurement-plugin-labview/Source/Example Measurements/DMM Measurement/README.md

 - Pin-aware, supporting one session and one pin
   - Uses the same selected measurement function and range for all selected pin/site combinations.
-- Includes InstrumentStudio project files
-- Includes a TestStand sequence showing how to configure the pin map, register instrument sessions with the session management service, and run a measurement.
+- Includes InstrumentStudio project files instrument sessions with the session management service, and run a measurement.
-  - For the sake of simplicity, the TestStand sequence handles pin map and session registration and unregistration in the `Setup` and `Cleanup` sections of the main sequence.
-For **Test UUTs** and batch process model use cases, these steps should be moved to the `ProcessSetup` and `ProcessCleanup` callbacks.
 - Uses the NI gRPC Device Server to allow sharing instrument sessions with other measurement services when running measurements from TestStand